 Experiments.
 We consider here a sample database for an online store that contains tables for products, orders and customers; products have a product id, a name and a price; customers have a customer id and a name; orders have an order id and a customer id.
-Figure 4 illustrates some sample queries over the database.
+Figure 2 illustrates some sample queries over the database.
 Query q1 selects customers and related orders based on a constraint on the ids.
 Query q2 selects those customers and corresponding number of orders, who have more than one order.
 Query q3 selects "good" customers and has a parameter named @value.
-Table 1 shows some performance measures of model generation for different input table sizes and test conditions for the queries in Figure 4 using the eager expansion.
-The total evaluation time is divided into expansion time $t{exp}$ and proof search time $t{z3}$ with Z3.
-The current prototype implementation of the eager expansion algorithm is unoptimized and uses a naive representation of terms in $\mathcal{T}^{\Sigma}$ without structure sharing, e.g., the size of the expanded term $\mathbf{Q}(q2)$ for k=3 is over 5 million symbols.
-This is reflected by the fact that in most cases $t{exp} \gg t{z3}$ , although the actual parameter and table generation takes place during proof search.
-Note that $t{exp}$ is independent
+Table 1 shows some performance measures of model generation for different input table sizes and test conditions for the queries in Figure 2 using the eager expansion.
+The total evaluation time is divided into expansion time t{exp} and proof search time t{z3} with Z3.
+The current prototype implementation of the eager expansion algorithm is unoptimized and uses a naive representation of terms in \mathcal{T}^{Σ} without structure sharing, e.g., the size of the expanded term Q(q2) for k = 3 is over 5 million symbols.
+This is reflected by the fact that in most cases $t{exp} \gg t{z3}$, although the actual parameter and table generation takes place during proof search.
+Note that t{exp} is independent of the test condition, whereas t{z3} clearly depends on it.
+In general, exhaustive search for models, in the case when the formula is unsatisfiable, is more time consuming than when a model exists.
+Note also that query q2 is unsatisfiable with 1 row in each input table due to the condition Count(0.0rderID) > 1.
+The actual tables and parameters generated for q3 using Pex [18] integration in Visual Studio Database edition are illustrated by a screenshot in Figure 3.
+The integration also generates automatically a unit test that can be accessed using the Go To button in Fig-

 '''

 q1: SELECT C.CustomerID, 0.OrderID

 FROM Orders AS 0

-JOIN CustomerS AS C ON
+JOIN Customers AS C ON

-O.CustomerID = C.CustomerID
+0.CustomerID = C.CustomerID

 WHERE 0.CustomerID > 2 AND

-O.OrderID < 15
+0.OrderID < 15

 GROUP BY C.CustomerID HAVING

 Count(0.OrderID) > 1

 '''

 '''

 q3: DECLARE @value AS INT;

 SELECT C.CustomerID, SUM(OP.OrderProductQuantity P.ProductPrice)

 FROM OrderProducts AS OP

-JOIN Orders AS O ON OP.OrderID = 0.OrderID
+JOIN Orders AS 0 ON OP.OrderID = 0.OrderID

 JOIN Products AS P ON OP.ProductID = P.ProductID

-JOIN Customers AS C ON 0.CustomerID = C.CustomerID
+JOIN Customers AS C ON O.CustomerID = C.CustomerID

 WHERE @value > 1

 GROUP BY C.CustomerID

 HAVING SUM(OP.OrderProductQuantity P.ProductPrice) > 100 + @value

 '''

 Table 1.
 Model generation for sample queries.
-Evaluation times $t{exp}$ and $t{z3}$ are given in seconds; k is the expected number of rows in each of the generated input tables; all multiplicities of rows in input tables are 1.
+Evaluation times t{exp} and t{z3} are given in seconds; k is the expected number of rows in each of the generated input tables; all multiplicities of rows in input tables are 1.

-query $\operatorname{condition}$ k check $t{\rm exp}$ $t{z3}$
+query condition k check $t{\rm exp}$ t{z3}

-$res \neq \emptyset$ 1 sat .03 .001
+q1 $res \neq \emptyset$ 1 sat .03 .001

 2 sat .05 .005

 3 sat .3 .02

-a1 4 sat 1.4 .13
+4 sat 1.4 .13

-q I 1 sat .03 .001
+$res = \emptyset$ 1 sat .03 .001

-man - M 2 sat .05 .006
+2 sat .05 .006

-$res = \psi$ 3 sat .3 .12
+3 sat .3 .12

 4 sat 1.4 2

-query condition k check $t{\rm exp}$ $t{z3}$
+query condition k check t{exp} t{z3}

-q1 res = 5 1 unsat .03 .001
+res = 5 1 unsat .03 .001

-2 unsat .05 .01
+q1 2 unsat .05 .01

 3 unsat .3 .16

 4 unsat 1.4 10

-5 sat 8.4 1.6

-q2 $res \neq \emptyset$ 1 unsat .03 .001
+1 unsat .03 .001

-2 sat .7 .006
+q2 $res \neq \emptyset$ \emptyset 2 sat . .7 .006

 3 sat 26 .03

 q3 $res \neq \emptyset$ 1 sat .34 .001

-$\overline{2}$ sat 30 .03